Land Worth Preserving

 After three years of meetings, the Northern Neck Land Conservancy was incorporated in 2004.
 Signers of the Articles of Incorporation included Jane Towner, Kathryn Gregory, Don McCann, Mary Louisa Pollard and George Freeman, Jr. The Northern Neck Land Conservancy was very fortunate to have the guidance of George Freeman, as he was one of the principal authors of the Virginia Open Space Land Act that became the basis for the conservation easement program in Virginia.

 This small non-profit land trust set up “shop” in one of the founder’s backyard, using a small outbuilding without running water.
-Now, there is an office located in Lancaster, Virginia at 8327 Mary Ball Road in a historical building.
+Now, there is an office located in Warsaw, Virginia at 483 Main Street.
 The Northern Neck Land Conservancy serves as perpetual steward to nearly 7,000 acres acres of land in the 5 counties of the Northern Neck, as well as Essex County on the Middle Peninsula.

 The NNLC mission statement had many revisions, but one only needs to read it to understand the goals of the founding group: “to preserve the rural heritage of the Northern Neck by conserving its lands, waters, economies and culture for future generations.